CHRISTMAS APPEAL: Families are at breaking point. Give essential emergency aid to a family this winter.

 In Scotland, the Scottish Welfare Fund is available to help low income households.
 Additionally, the Scottish Government funds free school meals payments during the school holidays; all families who already receive free school meals will receive a payment from their local council.

 Similarly, families in Wales who receive free school meals have had this provision extended to cover school holidays since 2020.
-At the time of writing this blog post, the Welsh government has not yet confirmed if this will extend to the 2023 summer holidays, but you can find more information on their website.
+At the time of writing this blog post, the Welsh government has not yet confirmed if this will extend to the 2024 summer holidays, but you can find more information on their website.

 In Northern Ireland, unfortunately the Holiday Hunger provision of free school meals in the holidays has come to an end.
 However, if you have younger children in your family (up to the age of 4) you could be eligible for Healthy Start vouchers to access free milk, fruit, vegetables and vitamins.

 2. Second, to save money on those days out, look for kids-eat-free deals at supermarket cafes and restaurants.
 These often involve an adult buying a full price meal and then offer you a kids’ meal for free or £1.
+The next blog of our summer saver series will be all about food and sharing the latest deals so stay tuned.

 Ideas for fun, cheap activities with the kids this summer